 Rabbits form a major part of a fox's diet, therefore controlling rabbits on your property will reduce the number of foxes.

 Small lambing paddocks should be used to allow easier monitoring of the flock and reduce the chances of young lambs being left unattended a long way from their mothers.
 Lambing paddocks situated close to the house are also easier to check more frequently.

-Some producers have successfully used trained guard dogs (Anatolian shepherds, Maremma sheepdogs) and alpacas to protect their flocks from fox predation.
+Some producers have successfully used guardian dogs (Anatolian shepherds, Maremma sheepdogs) and alpacas to protect their flocks from foxes.
 Guardian animals will either directly confront a predator using intimidation or disrupt the predators hunting behaviour by becoming noisy and active.